brenkem/buildroot-fus/board/f+s/fsimx6/readme-cube.txt

 Buildroot expects the Linux sources in a directory "linux-fsimx6ul" next to the buildroot directory.
 So create the following symbolic link:

-  ln -s linux-4.1.15-fsimx6ul-Vx.y linux-fsimx6ul
+  ln -s linux-4.9.88-fsimx6ul-Vx.y linux-fsimx6ul

 Of course replace x.y in this call with the correct version number that was created in the first step above.

-(Remark: These steps above can be done automatically by using the script install-sources.sh provided in the top directory of the release.)
+(Remark: These steps above can be done automatically by using the script setup-buildroot.sh provided in the top directory of the release.)

 Now switch to the buildroot directory, configure and build everything:

   cd buildroot-YYYY.MM-f+s-Vx.y
-  make cubea7ul_defconfig
+  make cube_defconfig
   make

-This will build all buildroot packages, including the kernel uImage, the kernel modules (in the rootfs) and the device tree cubea7ul.dtb.
+This will build all buildroot packages, including the kernel zImage, the kernel modules (in the rootfs) and the device trees cubea7ul.dtb and cube2.0.dtb.

 After building, the kernel image, device tree and rootfs images are available in: